-To receive funding, eligible councils must produce a Roadside Weeds and Pests Control Plan.
-These plans outline the agreed approach to be undertaken by each council and identification of weeds and pests to be treated, and must be endorsed by the Department of Jobs, Precincts and Regions.
+To receive funding, eligible councils must complete a Roadside Weeds and Pests Control Plan.
+These plans outline the agreed approach, identify weeds and pests to be treated, and must be endorsed by the Department of Jobs, Precincts and Regions.
 Councils are required to report their progress against their plans and seek variations to the plan where required.

-The list of regionally prohibited, regionally controlled and restricted weeds and pests eligible for treatment under the RWPP is available at the Agriculture Victoria website
+The list of regionally prohibited, regionally controlled and restricted weeds and pests eligible for treatment under the RWPP is available from Agriculture Victoria

-For more information on RWPP, please contact Local Government Victoria at firstname.lastname@example.org
+For more information on the RWPP, please contact Local Government Victoria at firstname.lastname@example.org

 Control Plan Assistance